 Step 1: Check if you have Git installed

 You can check if Git is installed on the device you're using by opening your command-line tool (Windows) or terminal (Mac) and typing the following command:

 If you see a version number, it means Git is installed on your device.

 If you get an error message, you can install Git here.
-(You may need to update Git if you're using an older version).
+(You may need to update Git if you are using an older version).

 Step 2: Set up your SSH keys

-SSH keys are required to establish a secure connection to GitHub and RAIDBOXES via an SSH connection.
-If you're not sure if you've already generated SSH keys, you can usually find them this way:
+SSH keys are required to connect securely to GitHub and Raidboxes via an SSH connection.
+If you are not sure whether you have already generated SSH keys, you can usually find them this way: